HaythemBM/ChurnPrediction/README.md

 ## Conclusion

 In summary, this report offers an easily comprehensible overview of the development and evaluation of a churn prediction Big Data machine learning model.
 It adheres to the CRISP-DM methodology and utilizes Databricks for implementation.
 The report underscores the importance of data preparation, feature engineering, and algorithm selection in creating an accurate and effective churn prediction model.

+## Contact

+For any questions or inquiries, please contact our team at [haythem.benmessaoud@ensi-uma.tn](mailto:haythem.benmessaoud@ensi-uma.tn).